 When the developer is done coding on their local machine, the codes are uploaded to a test URL.
 Most developers code the HTML and CSS portion of the website first.
 Once the review is over, you can say that the initial aspect of the development is completed.

 When the initial front-end development is done, site integration into a CMS takes place.
 Developers commonly use WordPress.
 CMS development might be the most underappreciated aspect of the process.
 It will say how easy having edits and updates at the backend of your website.

-Many clients are amazed to learn that mobile design happens during the development phase.
-The truth is that there are hundreds of devices out there to design a website for.
-To handle this massive number, developers use a mobile-first design.
+Many clients are amazed to learn that mobile website design happens during the development phase.
+The truth is that there are hundreds of devices out there to create a website design, just take for example the website designers in Auckland.
+To handle this massive number, developers use a mobile-first web design.
 This step helps the site to display well across all devices, both current and future ones.